Mental Health Housing Stability ProgramThe Porter House Referral

-When it is a concern that an individual may be in need of a Crisis Bed a referral source must obtain the required information through a face-to-face evaluation with the consumer and document on the SMCN Adult Crisis House Referral Packet.
-A referral packet includes an Adult Crisis House Referral Application, Statement of Medical Clearance, Screening Assessment and Mental Status.
+When it is a concern that an individual may be in need of a Porter House placement a referral source must obtain the required information through a face-to-face evaluation with the individual and complete The Porter House MHHS Program Packet.
+A referral packet includes a Referral Application, Assessment of General H4ealth Physical Form, and a Screening Assessment.
 It is imperative that all required documentation is completed in full before an application can be considered for approval.
 Each part of the overall application requires a specific authorization signature.

 In-Home Intervention Program (IHIP) and Psychiatric Rehabilitation Program (PRP) for Minors Referral:

 IHIP or PRP for minors are between the ages of 5 and 17 years old.
 Eligibility and participation in this program require medical assistance, a diagnosis within the target population, and the referral form needs to be completed by a psychiatrist and/or therapist.

-Psychiatric Rehabilitation Program (PRP) and Targeted Case Managment (TCM) Program Referral:
+Psychiatric Rehabilitation Program (PRP) and Targeted Case Management (TCM) Program Referral:

 For the TCM and PRP programs, an individual must have a mental illness; meet the medical necessity criteria; and not have private insurance.
 The referral can be completed by the individual needing services (a self-referral), or a community resource as long as the person in need of services signs the referral voluntarily.